-Blue light glasses and amber glasses help reduce or block blue light, and there are studies that suggest wearing the glasses can indeed increase melatonin levels at night.
+There are blue light glasses and amber glasses designed to reduce or block blue light, and studies that suggest wearing these glasses may indeed increase melatonin levels at night.

 The best habit though is just to decrease screen time in the evening.
 Put aside your computer, tablet, smartphone and any other digital devices a few hours before bedtime.
 Work, social media accounts, video games, television dramas, and negative news reports keep us in a stimulated state whereas we want to start relaxing several hours before bedtime.

 Rather than watching television or streaming movies, you can listen to audio books read by narrators with soothing voices — books that both interest you and make you sleepy at the same time.
 Light incense (Frankincense or Myrrh are wonderful for the evenings) and natural candles.
 Meditate.
 Pray.
 Go gently into bed.

 When it is time to go to bed, sleep in a darkened room.
 A cool, dark environment will promote deep and restorative beauty sleep.

 What about blue light from digital devices during the day?
 Many of us depend on our screens throughout the day for work, studies, daily activities, and social connections.
 Our eyes have sensors that are sensitive to blue light, but our skin also has sensors that absorb blue light.

 To address the problem of “digital aging”, the German brand LR Health & Beauty has created a Blue Light Defender skin serum with extracts from spirulina algae (Arthrospira platensis), and blue lotus (Nymphaea caerulea).